bloominstituteoftechnology/DS-Unit-3-Sprint-1-Software-Engineering/module2-oop-code-style-and-reviews/README.md

 - Could you build with (`import` and use) or extend on it (as a developer adding more to the codebase)?

-As an additional exercise, pair up with a fellow student (self organized) and perform a code review on their newly written OOP converted helper functions!
-Remember to think about the previous considerations in your code review and walk them through areas you think could use some improvement.

 Please submit your new `helper_functions.py` that's been transformed into classes and the edited code review as a file named `code_review.py`.